 Being experts in the use of Azure Site Recovery; Azure Migrate is also extremely familiar to the A4S Team.
 The solution is an extremely effective toolset when it comes to firstly replicating and then migrating workloads from hypervisors such as Hyper-V and VSphere into Azure.
 Azure Migrate allows migration teams to specify destination workload configuration such networking and storage accounts.

 Windows Virtual Desktop is proving an extremely useful solution with multiple clients for remote application delivery of non-browser based applications where workloads are hosted in Azure.
-For SLH; a new instance of Open Accounts was also delivered during this stage of the project as referenced here in a recent case study.
+For SLH; a new finance system infrastructure was also delivered during this stage of the project as referenced here in a recent case study.

 We found the maturity of the Windows Virtual Desktop solution has improved greatly however still encountered issues in relation to licensing services and ending of inactive Remote App sessions, if you need help in this area then get in touch with our Service Desk Team.